MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-summary-csharp.md

 ---
 # Getting Started with the Microsoft Information Protection C# Wrapper

-The Microsoft Information Protection SDK C# Wrapper enables developers to build applications that integrate the classification, labeling, and protection features of the Microsoft Information Protection SDK in to their .NET (C#), applications and services.
+The Microsoft Information Protection SDK C# Wrapper enables developers to build applications that integrate the classification, labeling, and protection features of the Microsoft Information Protection SDK in to their .NET (C#), applications, and services.

 The managed wrapper and all dependencies can be installed via NuGet in Visual Studio.